JeS24/einsteinpy-bleeding-edge/review.md

 # Literature Review

-## Comparison of various Papers on Raytracing and Radiative Transfer
+## Comparison of various Papers

-This document records points about each of the papers, that are important to compare these papers.
-No derivations or other *descriptions* can be found here (unless necessary for the comparison).
+This document records points about each of the papers, that are important for comparison.
+No derivations or other *descriptions* can be found here (unless necessary for comparison).
 Please refer to the individual papers for the same.

-### List of codes/papers (Evolving):
+### List of codes/papers (Evolving - ⚙):
   * `geokerr` : [Dexter et al (2009)](https://iopscience.iop.org/article/10.1088/0004-637X/696/2/1616)
     * `YNOGK` : [Yang et al (2013)](https://iopscience.iop.org/article/10.1088/0067-0049/207/1/6)
   * `ODYSSEY` : [Pu et al (2016)](https://iopscience.iop.org/article/10.3847/0004-637X/820/2/105)